• Skip to main content

 Tip: If the dedicated sleeping pads are bare, it’s mandatory to sleep there, but sometimes it’s essential to compromise to fit the weather conditions, if they are covered in mounds of snow.

 To help with several tasks that needed to get done at camp, we worked as a team.
-Dad made the fire to dry out our socks, and boots and warm up our feet.
-My mom went to get the water from the creek to filter the water to refill their bottles.
-Kris helped fill up our water bladders from there as well.
-I gathered firewood to keep the fire going and did trips back and forth to the tent area to gather warmer clothes for Kris and my dad as they didn’t bring sandals to save on weight.
+Dad made the fire to dry out our socks, boots and warm up our feet.
+I gathered firewood to keep the fire going and made trips back and forth to the tent area to gather warmer clothes for Kris and my dad, as they hadn’t brought sandals to save on weight.

 Properly Storing Food